Impetus for a Dialogical God-Human Relationship

 An Islamic theology of mercy, as outlined in this paper, provides impetus for a dialogical understanding of God and proceeds from the thesis that mercy is an essential characteristic of God.
 For mercy is the most frequent attribute of God that occurs in the Qur’an.

 113 of the 114 Koranic suras begin with the formula “In the name of God, the All-merciful, the All-merciful.”

 The only thing God has committed Himself to in the Quran is mercy.

 MAN AS AN INSTRUMENT OF GOD’S LOVE AND MERCY

-Man, through his free action, is a medium of the realization of divine love and mercy.
+Man, by his free action, is a medium of realization of divine love and mercy.